 Keeping your cosmos flowers hydrated helps them last longer in a vase.
 Change the water every couple of days using lukewarm water.
 To help your stems absorb more water, recut the stem at a 45-degree angle during every water change.
 When you change the water, reapply things like floral preservatives or flower food if you’re using them.

-For more tips on maximizing the vase life of your cosmos flower stems, check out our detailed guide.
+For more tips on maximizing the vase life of your cosmos flower stems, check out our fresh cut flower care guide.

 Place the Vase Away From Direct Sunlight